Eagle Grange #1

 The first floor dining room (below) has been painted, a new laminate floor installed, lighting upgraded and further enhanced with new tables and curtains.
 This space is used for meetings and meal functions by the Grange and the community.
 Adjacent to this two new restrooms, including one fully accessible, have been built.
 The second floor meeting space is also being renovated, including improvements to its accessibility with the installation of a chairlift.

-The licensed kitchen (below) is now clean, bright, designed for efficiency and well-equipped with new commerica equipment (gas stove, refrigerator, freezer and stainless stell work counters).
-All the cabinets were painted to create this fresh and welcoming look.
+The panoramic view of the licensed kitchen (below) is now clean, bright, designed for efficiency and well-equipped with new commerica equipment (gas stove, refrigerator, freezer and stainless stell work counters).
+All the cabinets were painted to create this fresh and welcoming look, new countertops & backsplash installed and the exhaust fan system added.
 With these improvementes, the kitchen is now being used extensively, including a series of take-out dinners.

 Newsletters & Communications